 The Algerian Nuthatch (Sitta ledanti) is a dream species for every Western Palearctic birder, especially so since the 1990s with the start of what they call in Algeria the “Black Decade”.
 However, although the security situation in the whole country has improved greatly since many years now, many WP birders still hesitating to visit Algeria citing mainly the ‘security reports’ published by the foreign ministries of their countries.

 Thankfully not all birders follow ‘literally’ these reports, and some started again to visit the country.
 The following report by two young Dutch birders, Diedert Koppenol and Lonnie Bregman, is an example.
-With birding trips like this one, hopefully more WP birders will follow suit not only to see the Algerian Nuthatch but also to see other species such as the Red-billed Firefinch (Lagonosticta senegala), the African Silverbill (Euodice cantans) and the many regional endemics.
+With birding trips like this one, hopefully more WP birders will follow suit not only to see the Algerian Nuthatch but also to see other species such as the Red-billed Firefinch (Lagonosticta senegala), the African Silverbill (Euodice cantans) and the many North African endemics.

 Note: for privacy reason, I removed the name of the Algerian birder and replaced his true name by ‘DZ birder’ (DZ is the ISO country code for Algeria).
 If anyone wishes to contact him, please send an email and I am happy to provide his name and details.

 Ever since we saw the page of the Algerian Nuthatch in our bird guide and knew (or thought?) that a visit to Algeria was too dangerous, we had the agreement that we would travel straight away if it ever became safe.
 In August last year, Max Berlijn shared a link on the forum to a photo of Peter Kaestner.
 The photo showed an Algerian Nuthatch, with only the words “Easy twitch from Constantine” as a caption.
 Easy twitch?!